nodezeroat/project-athena/Curriculum/Module 19 - Wireless Security/lectures/lecture_3_authentication.md

 **TKIP: Temporal Key Integrity Protocol**

 - **Dynamic Key Encryption:** TKIP employs a different encryption key for each data packet, addressing one of the major vulnerabilities of WEP, which used static keys.
 This dynamic key generation is achieved through a mixing function that combines the base key with an initialization vector.
 - **Key Mixing Function:** The key mixing function takes the base key and the IV, along with the transmitter's MAC address, to produce a unique key for each packet.
-This approach significantly improves security over WEP’s static key method.
+This approach significantly improves security over WEP's static key method.
 - **IV Sequence Counter:** TKIP implements a sequence counter for IVs to prevent replay attacks.
 This counter ensures that old IVs are not reused, thereby thwarting an attack vector that was viable under WEP.
-- **Message Integrity Check (MIC):** Known as "Michael", this feature provides a stronger integrity check compared to WEP’s CRC-32.
+- **Message Integrity Check (MIC):** Known as "Michael", this feature provides a stronger integrity check compared to WEP's CRC-32.
 It helps in protecting against data tampering and forgery.
 - **Re-Keying Mechanism:** TKIP includes a built-in re-keying mechanism that changes the encryption key periodically during the session, further enhancing security by reducing the window of opportunity for attackers to compromise the key.

 ### 3.3.4 WPA2: WiFi Protected Access Version 2